Keshav25-2002/Student-Evaluation-Analysis/README.md

 # Student-Evaluation-Analysis

+This project analyzes the student evaluation dataset to identify the key factors that affect a course's overall evaluation and predict the expected course rating.
+The

+dataset contains 463 observations and 28 variables, including demographic information of the students and course attributes such as instructor's expertise, course

+difficulty, course workload, and more.

+Dataset

+The dataset used for this project is the Student Evaluation of Teaching and Courses dataset, which was collected from the University of Wisconsin–Madison.
+The dataset

+contains 463 observations and 28 variables, including demographic information of the students and course attributes such as instructor's expertise, course difficulty,

+course workload, and more.

+Model

+The analysis is done using Python, and the models are built using the Scikit-learn and Statsmodels libraries.
+The project is divided into two parts: exploratory data

+analysis (EDA) and predictive modeling.
+In the EDA part, various visualizations and statistical tests are performed to understand the relationships between the

+variables and identify the key factors that affect the overall course evaluation.
+In the predictive modeling part, linear regression and decision tree models are built

+to predict the expected course rating.

+Technologies Used

+Python

+Pandas Library

+NumPy Library

+Scikit-learn Library

+Statsmodels Library

+Matplotlib Library

+Seaborn Library

+Installation

+pip install pandas

+pip install numpy

+pip install scikit-learn

+pip install statsmodels

+pip install matplotlib

+pip install seaborn

 Dataset Information:

 This data set contains a total 5820 evaluation scores provided by students from Gazi University in Ankara (Turkey).
 There is a total of 28 course specific questions